 What does this means for those of us in the trenches?
 And most importantly, what does this mean for the families of New Jersey?

 A change in an agency name may signify a change in perspective – perhaps, a change in the objectives that will be pursued.
 But, this may or may not be a good thing.
-If you are involved with the Division and would like advice, click here.
+If you are involved with the Division and would like advice, contact us with the form on this page.

 The prior name encompassed both Youth and Family.
 Youth, i.e., Children, came first, but linked to Youth were their families.
 Oftentimes, parents ask why DYFS is only concerned about the “youth” and not the “family”.
 One can only imagine how that query will fester now that “Family” is taken out of the name altogether.